-- HS and JH administrators, counselors, and teachers review course offerings annually during development of the planning guide. - HS administrators and counselors meet annually with our partner technology centers and post-secondary institutions to review offerings - A framework for an internship class will be developed.
+- Administrators will participate in monthly professional development through the Success Ready Students Network - HS and JH administrators, counselors, and teachers review course offerings annually during development of the planning guide. - HS administrators and counselors meet annually with our partner technology centers and post-secondary institutions to review offerings - A framework for a Design Thinking class with a focus on client-connected projects will be developed. - Develop a PK-12 ☐ Real World Learning Scope & Sequence - Determine a list of CJR-1 Market Value Assets (MVA's) and utilize MVA's as a measure for success.